 9 people killed when a vehicle plows into a Filipino street festival crowd in Vancouver

-VANCOUVER, British Columbia (AP) — A man drove a vehicle into a crowd at a Filipino heritage festival in the Canadian city of Vancouver, killing at least nine people and injuring more than 20 others, authorities said Sunday.
+VANCOUVER, British Columbia (AP) — Vancouver police ruled out terrorism in a car ramming attack that killed 11 people at a Filipino heritage festival in the Canadian city, saying the suspect has a history of mental health issues.

+Dozens of others were injured, some seriously, as the ramming shook the country before a federal election.

-The vehicle entered the street at 8:14 p.m. on Saturday and struck people attending the Lapu Lapu Day festival, the Vancouver Police Department said in a social media post.
+A man driving a black Audi SUV entered the street just after 8 p.m.
+Saturday and struck people attending the Lapu Lapu Day festival.
+A Vancouver man was arrested.

-“Nine people were killed and more than 20 were injured in what the Vancouver police are describing as a car ramming attack,” said Prime Minister Mark Carney, who canceled his first campaign event on the final day of the election campaign ahead of Monday’s vote.

-“An investigation is ongoing to determine how and why this horrific attack occurred.
-Authorities have confirmed one person is custody and it is believed they acted alone.”
+“It is the darkest day in Vancouver’s history,” Vancouver Police Interim Chief Steve Rai told a news conference.

+“The person we have in custody does have a significant history of interactions with police and health care professionals related to mental health," he said.

 Video of the aftermath shows the dead and injured along a narrow street in South Vancouver lined by food trucks.
 The front of the driver's SUV is smashed in.